Popsicle stick crafts for kids are a great way to teach the colors.

 - On the backside of the stick you colored red, use the black marker and write the word red at the end of it.

-- Repeat this step with all the other coloured sticks.
-Now you need to glue together each of the sets of foam popsicle shapes.
+- Repeat this step with all the other colored sticks.
+Now you need to glue together each of the sets of foam popsicles.

 - To do this, start with the red foam popsicles and put a line of hot glue around the edges of one of the pieces.